jun9/fast/_pages/about.md

 permalink: /about/
 ---

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+This blog is where I will put some of my contents related to *Data*.

+Under Construction Now...

+My name: Yong

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].